Glossary contains the abbreviations, acronyms, and some other terms used throughout the API documentation.

 - Least-Cost Routing.
 The process of selecting the path for outbound communications traffic routing based on the lowest available cost for a given route.

-- Local (Location) Routing Number.
+- Location (Local) Routing Number.
 A ten-digit number following the specifications of the North American Numbering Plan.
 The LRN is stored in a database called a Service Control Point (SCP) that identifies a switching port for a local telephone exchange.
+The LRN is used for local number portability.

 - Mobile Country Code.
 Consists of three decimal digits, the first digit identifies the geographic region as follows (the digits